PshsayhiXD/dred-bot/README.md

 - **npm** (comes with Node.js)
 - **SSL key and certificate** (optional, required for HTTPS support in the web dashboard)
 - **A Discord bot token** - Obtain from [Discord Developer Portal](https://discord.com/developers/applications)
-- **CORS Anywhere** or similar proxy for API integrations (if fetching from external services to localhost)

 ## 🚀 Installation